IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

-2. Double-click on each of the partitions to alternate between the view the classes within the partitions and Unobserved group or to view the number of Java classes in each partition.
+2. Double-click on each of the partitions to alternate between the view the classes within the partitions or to view the number of Java classes in each partition.

     ![Graphical user interface, diagram Description automatically  generated](./images/media/image62.png)